Tofu and mushroom adobo is a plant-based version of adobo with crispy tofu and mushrooms. It has the same savory, tangy flavor, but without the meat.

 Step 3: Make the sauce

-In a bowl, combine ¼ cup soy sauce, 1 tablespoon vinegar, 1½ tablespoons brown sugar, ¼ cup water, and 1 teaspoon cornstarch.
 Feel free to adjust the sweetness to your taste.
-Stir and set aside.
+Mix and set aside.

 Step 4: Fry the tofu

-In a large sauté pan or skillet, heat a thin layer of oil over medium-high heat.
-Shallow fry the tofu until it gets a nice, crisp crust on both sides.
+Fry the tofu until it gets a nice, crisp crust on both sides.
 Then, drain them on paper towels and set aside.

 Step 5: Sear the mushrooms

-Step 6: Sauté garlic
+Step 6: Sauté the garlic

 Reduce the heat to medium and add about a tablespoon of oil.
-Sauté the minced garlic until golden and fragrant.
-Be careful not to burn the garlic.

 Step 7: Add tofu and sauce